You may have heard that chocolate can be good for your health. But did you know chocolate may have this health benefit?

 But there are some good reasons to give this study a little more credibility than your typical headline-grabbing “bad thing is actually good for you” study:

-- First and foremost, this study was conducted on real live people (not mice; many published studies are conducted on mice, and the conclusions are not always a one-to-one match).
+- First and foremost, this study included real live people (not mice; many published studies are conducted on mice, and the conclusions are not always applicable to humans).

 - The sample size of this study was relatively large.
 Slightly over 3500 subjects were interviewed as part of this study.